From Marseille: Iconic Calanques Boat Tour with Swimming

 Calanque de Sormiou, Morgiou, and Sugiton

 Next, your boat heads to the famous limestone calanques — Sormiou, Morgiou, and Sugiton — each with their own personality.
-Sormiou is known for its expansive, sheltered bay and rugged cliffs, perfect for taking photos or relaxing on the boat.
+Sormiou is known for its expansive, sheltered bay and rugged cliffs, great for taking photos or relaxing on the boat.
 Morgiou offers a more rugged, less crowded vibe with excellent snorkeling spots.
 Sugiton is a bit more secluded, ideal for quiet swimming and exploring.

 Many reviews highlight how the guides make these stops special by sharing stories and pointing out features you might not notice on your own.
 Expect around 20 to 30 minutes at each place for swimming, photos, or a quick exploration.